Shragenator/TUT-tower-defense-issue-tracker/README.md

 1. Search to see if your issue has already been reported
 2. If someone has reported the same issue or a similar issue, feel free to leave aditional details in the comments
-3. If the issue you are experiencing has not been covered, open a new issue with information about what behavior occurred during the bug, what behavior you expected to happen, and what steps led to the bug occuring (how to reproduce).
+3. If the issue you are experiencing has not been covered, open a new issue (in the "Issues" tab).
+In your post, include detailed information about what behavior occurred during the bug, what behavior you expected to happen, and what steps led to the bug occuring (how to reproduce).

+Thanks for helping to improve TUT-td!